Muhammadmudassir180/DaSiamRPN-Tracker/Readme.md

 The pretrained model can be downloaded from google drive: [SiamRPNBIG.model](https://drive.google.com/file/d/1-vNVZxfbIplXHrqMHiJJYWXYWsOIvGsf/view?usp=sharing).
 Then, you should copy the pretrained model file `SiamRPNBIG.model` to the subfolder './code', so that the tracker can find and load the pretrained_model.

-## Detailed steps to install the prerequisites

-- install pytorch, numpy, opencv following the instructions in the `run_install.sh`.
-Please do **not** use conda to install.
-- you can alternatively modify `/PATH/TO/CODE/FOLDER/` in `tracker_SiamRPN.m`
-  If the tracker is ready, you will see the tracking results.
-(EAO: 0.3827)

 ## Results

 All results can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1HJOvl_irX3KFbtfj88_FVLtukMI1GTCR?usp=sharing).